 Dihydrotestosterone, abbreviated to “DHT”, is a common type of hormone called androgen.
 It is a byproduct of testosterone produced in the body.
 Around 10% of testosterone in men and women is converted to DHT.

-Excessive DHT can lead to hair loss in a hairline and crown.
-This happens because DHT binds to androgen receptors in hair follicles, reducing the anagen phase of hair growth, causing them to shrink and eventually stop producing hair.
+Excessive DHT can lead to hair loss in the hairline and crown.
+This happens because DHT binds to androgen receptors in hair follicles, shortening the anagen phase of hair growth, causing the follicles to shrink and eventually stop producing hair.

 This commonly manifests as a hair loss condition in men and women called androgenic alopecia:

-DHT blockers, such as saw palmetto (natural blocker) and Finasteride (medication), work by inhibiting the enzyme 5-alpha reductase, which reduces the body’s ability to convert testosterone into DHT.
+DHT blockers, such as saw palmetto (a natural blocker) and Finasteride (a medication), work by inhibiting the enzyme 5-alpha reductase, thereby reducing the body’s ability to convert testosterone into DHT.
 By blocking DHT, these ingredients help prevent hair follicle miniaturisation and hair loss.
-It is important to note that it is rare for women to take Finasteride and they must talk to their GP before starting it.
+It is important to note that it is rare for women to take Finasteride, and they must talk to their GP before starting it.

 What happens when you block DHT?

-So how do DHT blockers work, and how do they aim to prevent male and female pattern baldness?
+So, how do DHT blockers work, and how do they aim to prevent male and female pattern baldness?
 Testosterone converts to DHT with assistance from the 5-alpha reductase (5-AR) enzyme.
 DHT blockers prevent DHT from binding to 5-AR receptors.
 This includes receptors in your hair follicles.
-When DHT fails to bind to these receptors, it is stopped from shrinking hair follicles.
+When DHT fails to bind to these receptors, it is unable to shrink hair follicles.

 Blocking DHT side effects

 DHT blockers are safe, but some medications and products may cause side effects.
-Usually, people don’t have to worry about their DHT levels, but excessive levels of this hormone can cause hair loss problems and therefore DHT blocking may be beneficial to some.
+Usually, people don’t have to worry about their DHT levels, but excessive levels of this hormone can cause hair loss, so DHT blocking may be beneficial for some.
 Among the potential side effects of blocking DHT are:

-• Darkening of hair on face and upper body
+- Darkening of hair on the face and upper body

-• Thickening of hair on face and upper body
+- Thickening of hair on the face and upper body

 What is DHT blocker shampoo?

-DHT blocking shampoo is a type of shampoo that contains ingredients which can block the effects of DHT, reducing its ability to cause hair loss.
-It is typically used by men who have male pattern baldness.
-DHT blocking shampoos work in a similar way to hair loss medication such as finasteride, inhibiting the 5-AR enzyme and reducing the conversion of testosterone into DHT.
-However, DHT blocking shampoos contain ingredients that decrease DHT activity at the scalp, rather than throughout the body.
+DHT-blocking shampoo is a type of shampoo that contains ingredients that can block the effects of DHT, reducing its ability to cause hair loss.
+It is typically used by men with male-pattern baldness.
+DHT-blocking shampoos work similarly to hair loss medication such as finasteride, inhibiting the 5-AR enzyme and reducing the conversion of testosterone into DHT.
+However, DHT-blocking shampoos contain ingredients that reduce DHT activity at the scalp rather than throughout the body.

 Typical ingredients of DHT blocking shampoos include:

-DHT blocking shampoos contain a range of active ingredients designed to block the effects of DHT and promote healthy hair growth.
+DHT-blocking shampoos contain a range of active ingredients designed to block DHT’s effects and promote healthy hair growth.
 One of the most common active ingredients is saw palmetto.
 Saw palmetto is a natural supplement that has been seen to block the conversion of testosterone to DHT.
-The shampoos may also contain other ingredients that can help prevent hair loss such as ketoconazole (Nizoral).
+The shampoos may also contain other ingredients that can help prevent hair loss, such as ketoconazole (Nizoral).

-These ingredients work synergistically to reduce DHT activity, promote a healthy scalp, nourishing hair follicles, to support the hair growth cycle.
+These ingredients work synergistically to reduce DHT activity, promote a healthy scalp, nourish hair follicles, and support the hair growth cycle.
 By incorporating these shampoos into your hair care routine, you can help mitigate the effects of DHT and encourage healthier, thicker hair.

 Ketoconazole shampoo: its benefits for hair growth

 Ketoconazole is an antifungal ingredient that has been shown to promote hair growth and prevent hair loss.
-Ketoconazole shampoo (also known as Nizoral) has also been shown to improve hair density and the size of hair follicles by increasing the length of the anagen (growth phase) of the hair cycle, making it an effective treatment for androgenetic alopecia.
-This makes it a valuable component in DHT blocking shampoos, helping to maintain a healthy scalp environment and support robust hair growth.
+Ketoconazole shampoo (also known as Nizoral) has also been shown to improve hair density and the size of hair follicles by prolonging the anagen (growth phase) of the hair cycle, making it an effective treatment for androgenetic alopecia.
+This makes it a valuable component in DHT-blocking shampoos, helping to maintain a healthy scalp environment and support robust hair growth.

-There are no robust studies demonstrating the effectiveness of DHT blocking shampoos and it is unlikely these shampoos work to prevent and reverse hair loss.
-Any potential effectiveness of the shampoo will also depend on the severity of the problem, as well as on what the hair loss is associated with (e,g, hormones, stress, etc.).
+There are no robust studies demonstrating the effectiveness of DHT-blocking shampoos, and it is unlikely that these shampoos prevent or reverse hair loss.
+The shampoo’s potential effectiveness will also depend on the severity of the problem and what the hair loss is associated with (e.g., hormones, stress, etc.).
 You should also remember that the shampoo may not work for everyone, and even if it helps with the prevention of hair loss, it may not be the best solution for hair regrowth.

 Is DHT shampoo safe?